 Learn about the JPMorgan Chase Foundation.

 Submission of projects for JPMorgan Chase Foundation takes place annually during the month of July.
-For more information, send an email to: email@example.com.
+For more information, please send an email to: email@example.com.